 A Winter Spiced Sangria Cocktail, with fruit, liqueurs, warm spiced simple syrup and herbs, makes for a perfect winter cocktail sip.

-Winter Sangria Cocktail With Warm Winter Spices
+The Best Cocktail With Warm Spices For Winter

 Winter Sangria

+Never use a wine for a sangria that you wouldn’t want to sip on its own.
 The idea of a winter sangria is to take a rich red wine and deepen its flavors with the addition of warm spices that have steeped in a simple syrup.

 Using winter fruits, such as apples and oranges, brings a freshness from the fruit but, my oh my, wait until you bite into that apple that has been soaking up the wine!